Persistent and Zigzag Homology: A Matrix Factorization Viewpoint: Abstract

 \section{Abstract}

-Over the past two decades, topological data analysis has emerged as a young field of applied mathematics with new applications and algorithmic developments appearing rapidly.
+Over the past two decades, topological data analysis has emerged as a field of applied mathematics with new applications and algorithmic developments appearing rapidly.
 Two fundamental computations in this field are persistent homology and zigzag homology.
-In this paper, we show how these computations in the most general case reduce to finding a canonical form of a matrix associated with a type-A quiver representation, which in turn can be computed using factorizations of associated matrices.
+In this paper, we show how these computations in the most general case reduce to finding a canonical form of a matrix associated with a type A quiver representation, which in turn can be computed using factorizations of associated matrices.
 We show how to use arbitrary induced maps on homology for computation, providing a framework that goes beyond the capabilities of existing software for topological data analysis.
-Furthermore, this framework offers multiple opportunities for parallelization which have not been previously explored.
+Furthermore, this framework offers multiple opportunities for parallelization which have not been previously exploited.
+We provide several examples of the utility of this framework, demonstrate parallel speedups, and report on significant improvements in comparison to existing software. \keywords{zigzag homology \and persistent homology \and quiver representations \and parallel algorithms} \subclass{55U99 \and 16G20 \and 13P20}